vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 fundamental principles of the Hindu Nation was hailed by Bhai Parmananda as the Bible of Hindu Sanghatan.

-What is Hindutva
+## What is Hindutva

-The word Efindu is the heart of that ideology, and Hindusthan its geographical centre.
-According to Savarkar “ every person is a Hindu who regards and owns this Bharat Bhoomi — ^this land from the Indus to the seas, as his Father- land and Holyland — the land of origin of his religion and the cradle of his faith.”
+The word Hindu is the heart of that ideology, and Hindusthan its geographical centre.
+According to Savarkar

+> “ every person is a Hindu who regards and owns this Bharat Bhoomi — this land from the Indus to the seas, as his Father- land and Holyland — the land of origin of his religion and the cradle of his faith.”

+226 SAVABKAB AND HIS TIMES

 Therefore it follows that the followers of Vedism, Jainism, Buddhism, Sikhism and all Hill-tribes are all Hindus.
 Around this life-centre moves Hindutva which Savarkar defines as not only the spiritual or religious history of our people, but the history in full pervasion.
 Hinduism is only a derivative, a fraction, a part of Hindutva.
-Hindutva is

-15

-226 SAVABKAB AND HIS TIMES

-not, he observes, particularly theocratic, a religious dogma or a creed.
+Hindutva is not, he observes, particularly theocratic, a religious dogma or a creed.
 It embraces all the departments of thought and activity of the whole being of the Hindu race.
 Forty